Give us a call now for an immediate match with a local pro.

 When looking for an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor needs to have at least three years of experience and must have both general liability and property damage insurance.
 You should also check a provider's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a provider with glowing reviews and stories of positive service experiences.
+You want to hire a company with positive reviews and a history of good customer service.

-Trustworthy HVAC companies stand behind their services with warranties.
-Compare warranties from different companies, bearing in mind that broader coverage is better.
-Look for the provider that offers the most coverage for a fair price.
+Trustworthy HVAC companies back their services with warranties.
+Compare warranties from different companies, remembering that more comprehensive coverage is better.
+Look for the provider that offers the most coverage for a reasonable price.

-Always get HVAC bids in writing before work begins.
-A thorough quote will cover costs for both materials and labor.
-Confirm that you agree to all terms before signing the contract.
+Always get quotes for HVAC service in writing before committing to a provider.
+A detailed quote should cover both materials and labor.
+Make sure you agree to all terms before signing a contract.

-Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be serviced every few years.
+Normally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are needed.
+You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have your HVAC system inspected are the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally sees the most use.
+The best times to have an HVAC inspection are during the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, the times of the year when it sees the most use.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
 You could also consider getting a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: